zfried/AMASE/README.md

 ## Starting Molecules (Optional)

-Precursor molecules can be provided as:
+Precursor molecules can be provided as (these will be used to initialize the graph calculation but are not required):
-- A list of SMILES strings in the `starting_molecules` parameter, **or**
+- A list of SMILES strings in the `starting_molecules` parameter
-- A `.csv` file with a column titled `smiles` containing the SMILES strings

 ## Output Files